choderalab/neutromeratio/README.md

-#### MC
+#### Instantaneous MC

-Results for the MC/NCMC protocol are shown for a single tautomer transformation:
+Results of the MC protocol that switches tautomer states in a single step from an equilibrium sample are shown for mol298 in both directions.
+It samples the hydrogen positions from a gaussian shell around the hydrogen acceptor heavy atom.
+The gaussian shell is defined by the equilibrium bond length between the hydrogen and the hydrogen acceptor heavy atom element and the standard deviation (currently set to 0.1 Angstrom for all hydrogen - heavy element pairs).
 ![molDWRow_590_tautomers](https://user-images.githubusercontent.com/31651017/63469748-3e765d00-c46b-11e9-8c3d-63185eac93d8.png)